rfrost777/tools/README.md

 # Tools
-Assorted tools I wrote for CTF's, pen-testing or as a pastime of sorts.
+Assorted tools I wrote for CTF's, pen-testing or as a ~~pastime~~ learning experience of sorts.

 ## asciidc.py